dilshads/telegram-bot-nova/README.md

 ```

 ### editHtml
-Shortened [editMessage](#editmessage).
+Shortened [editMessageText](#editmessagetext).
 Also appends HTML parse_mode to settings.
 All HTML tags must be closed else the message won't edit.

 ### editMarkdown
-Shortened [editMessage](#editmessage).
+Shortened [editMessageText](#editmessagetext).
 Also appends Markdown parse_mode to settings.
 All Markdown tags must be closed else the message won't edit.

 ### editMessageText
 Use this to edit a target chat's message by its id.